by Gerlach Flicke

 This portraitback to top

-Cranmer holds the Epistles of St Paul, and on the table are two books, one of which appears to be St Augustine's Of faith and works.
+Cranmer holds the Epistles of St Paul, while on the table before him are a letter and two books, one of which appears to be St Augustine's De fide et operibus (Of faith and works).
 This portrait was painted by the German artist Gerlach Flicke, who was working in England between 1545 and 1558.
 Recent analysis using infrared reflectography has revealed that several changes were made to the composition during both the planning stages and the painting process.
-The same technique also revealed the word 'rot' (the German for red) written beneath the paint layers on the red cushion at the lower right of the painting.
+Cleaning revealed three areas of broken glass in the window behind Cranmer which are probably symbolic, but whose exact meaning is now unclear.
+Also revealed was the word 'rot' (German for red) beneath the paint layers on the red cushion at the lower right of the painting, written as a reminder to the artist.

 Linked publicationsback to top